 - Lean on others.
 Just like the classic song by Bill Withers says, we need to lean on each other at times.
 Even though they are in extreme pain and grief, some people feel that they “don’t want to bother others.”
 You’ll be surprised by how many people are glad and even honored to help.
 When you get back on your feet, you can ‘pay it forward’ and assist someone else.
 It’s a simple but elegant model for following the Golden Rule and enjoying heaven on Earth.
 Many fine churches and organizations exist to help those who need it.
 My personal favorites include Unity, Religious Science, Science of Mind, Unitarian-Universalist, and United Church of Christ (UCC).
 Find where your kindred spirits congregate and try the lean.

-Finally, take stock of your family, friends, co-workers, and holistic care givers (doctors, counselors, ministers, etc.) Do you have an extended network of loving and supportive people?
+Finally, when a loved one dies, take stock of your family, friends, co-workers, and holistic care givers (doctors, counselors, ministers, etc.) Do you have an extended network of loving and supportive people?
 If so, great job!
 If not, how can you expand your support team?